An approximate Riemann solver approach in Physics-Informed Neural Networks for hyperbolic conservation laws: Hyperbolic conservation laws

 The two main steps in this approach are: \begin{enumerate} \item {\bf Localize a possible discontinuity.} Define the potential region of shock formation as the set of points where we detect compression, that is

-where $M$ is a positive constant.
-Although shocks are characterized by large absolute values of $\partial u/\partial x$, in practice it is preferable to consider a relatively small value of $M$ to ensure that we have enough points in $\Omega_s$ for the Jacobian modification to act.
+with $u$ being the fluid velocity and $M$ is a positive constant.
+Although shocks are characterized by large negative values of $\partial u/\partial x$, in practice it is preferable to consider a relatively small value of $M$ to ensure that we have enough points in $\Omega_s$ for the Jacobian modification to act.

 \item Only in such regions, {\bf use a suitable modified Jacobian} that captures features of discontinuous solutions.
 The modified Jacobian matrix is

 where $\textbf{R}$ is the matrix of right eigenvectors and, if the shock is associated with the $i$th eigenvalue, then